-Fees should be paid during the prescribed enrolment period but will be accepted without incurring a late fee during the first two weeks of First Term.
-(For late fees see above).
+Fees should be paid during the prescribed enrolment period but will be accepted during the first two weeks of First Term.
+(For late fees see above.)
 No student is regarded as having completed an enrolment until fees have been paid.
-Fees will not be accepted (i.e. enrolment cannot be completed) from new students after the end of the second week of term (i.e. 15th March, 1968), and after 31st March from students who are reenrolling, except with the express approval of the Registrar, which will be given in exceptional circumstances only.
+Fees will not be accepted (i.e. enrolment cannot be completed) from new students after the end of the second week of term (i.e. 14th March, 1969), and after 31st March from students who are re-enrolling, except with the express approval of the Registrar, which will be given in exceptional circumstances only.